-Site grading should include removal (stripping) of topsoil and debris rich fill in building and pavement areas.
-Subgrades should consist of firm debris-less soils following stripping.
-Stripping depth will vary across the site.
+Site grading should include removal (stripping) of topsoil and any fill in future building and pavement areas.
+Subgrades should consist of firm native soils following stripping.
+Stripping depth will be on the order of 1 to 3 feet based on observed soil conditions in the test holes, but may vary across the site.
 Final stripping depths can only be determined at the time of construction.

-General Subgrade Preparation
+Subgrade Preparation

-Subgrades in building and pavement areas should consist of firm soil.
-We recommend exposed subgrades in building and pavement areas are proofrolled using a large roller, loaded dump truck, or other mechanical equipment to assess subgrade conditions following stripping.
-Proofrolling efforts should result in the upper 1 foot of subgrade soils achieving a firm and unyielding condition and a compaction level of at least 92 percent of the maximum dry density (MDD) per the ASTM D1557 test method.
+Subgrades in building and pavement areas should consist of firm native soil.
+We recommend exposed subgrades in building and conventional pavement areas are proofrolled using a large roller, loaded dump truck, or other mechanical equipment to assess subgrade conditions following stripping.
+Proofrolling efforts should result in the upper 1 foot of subgrade soils achieving a firm and unyielding condition.
 Wet, loose, or soft subgrades that cannot achieve a firm and unyielding condition should be removed (over-excavated) and replaced with structural fill.
 The depth of over-excavation should be based on soil conditions at the time of construction.
 A representative of SSGC should be present to assess subgrade conditions during proofrolling.